openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 Route validation in the API server will be modified to validate the following scenarios,

-- Check if secret/certificate referenced under `.spec.tls.certificateRef` exists.
+- Check if secret/certificate referenced under `.spec.tls.externalCertificate` exists.
-- Check if secret/certificate referenced under `.spec.tls.certificateRef` is of the correct type.
+- Check if secret/certificate referenced under `.spec.tls.externalCertificate` is of the correct type.
 - Check if router service account has permissions to read referenced secret.
 - Check if route only one of the fields set,
   - `.spec.tls.certificate` and `.spec.tls.key`
-  - `.spec.tls.certificateRef`
+  - `.spec.tls.externalCertificate`

-TODO: SLOs

 #### Failure Modes